Charles Olson: Life

 When Black Mountain College closed in 1956, Olson oversaw the resolution of the institution's debts over the next five years and settled in Gloucester.
-He participated in early psilocybin experiments under the aegis of Timothy Leary in 1961 and Henry Murray and served as a distinguished professor at the State University of New York at Buffalo (1963-1965) and visiting professor at the University of Connecticut (1969).
+He participated in early psilocybin experiments under the aegis of Timothy Leary in 1961 and Henry Murray and served as a distinguished professor at the State University of New York at Buffalo (1963–1965) and visiting professor at the University of Connecticut (1969).
 From 1965 until his death, Olson received a generous, informal annuity (nominally rendered for his services as editorial consultant to Frontier Press) from philanthropist and publisher Harvey Brown, a former graduate student at Buffalo; this enabled him to take an indefinite leave of absence from his Buffalo professorship and return to Gloucester.

-In January 1964, Kaiser was killed by a drunk driver in a head-on automobile accident, although a grieving Olson incorrectly theorized her death as a potential suicide because of her dissatisfaction with her life in the Buffalo area.
+On March 28, 1964, Kaiser was killed by a drunk driver in a head-on automobile accident, although a grieving Olson incorrectly theorized her death as a potential suicide because of her dissatisfaction with her life in the Buffalo area.
 Her death precipitated Olson into an existential mixture of extreme isolation, romantic longing, and frenzied work.
 Much of his life was affected by his heavy smoking and drinking, which contributed to his early death from liver cancer.
 Following his diagnosis, he was transferred to New York Hospital for a liver operation, which never occurred.
 He died there in 1970, two weeks past his fifty-ninth birthday, while in the process of completing his epic, The Maximus Poems.

 Work

 Early writings

 Olson's first book, Call Me Ishmael (1947), a study of Herman Melville's novel Moby Dick, was a continuation of his M.A. thesis at Wesleyan University.

 In Projective Verse (1950), Olson called for a poetic meter based on the poet's breathing and an open construction based on sound and the linking of perceptions rather than syntax and logic.
-He favored metre not based on syllable, stress, foot or line but using only the unit of the breath.
+He favored meter not based on syllable, stress, foot or line but using only the unit of the breath.
 In this respect Olson was foreshadowed by Ralph Waldo Emerson's poetic theory on breath.
 The presentation of the poem on the page was for him central to the work becoming at once fully aural and fully visual The poem "The Kingfishers" is an application of the manifesto.
 It was first published in 1949 and collected in his first book of poetry, In Cold Hell, in Thicket (1953).
 His second collection, The Distances, was published in 1960.

 Olson's reputation rests in the main on his complex, sometimes difficult poems such as "The Kingfishers", "In Cold Hell, in Thicket", and The Maximus Poems, work that tends to explore social, historical, and political concerns.
-His shorter verse, poems such as "Only The Red Fox, Only The Crow", "Other Than", "An Ode on Nativity", "Love", and "The Ring Of" are more immediately accessible and manifest a sincere, original, emotionally powerful voice.
+His shorter verse, poems such as "Only the Red Fox, Only the Crow", "Other Than", "An Ode on Nativity", "Love", and "The Ring Of" are more immediately accessible and manifest a sincere, original, emotionally powerful voice.
 "Letter 27 [withheld]" from The Maximus Poems weds Olson's lyric, historic, and aesthetic concerns.
 Olson coined the term postmodern in a letter of August 1951 to Robert Creeley.